- Requirements for a Diploma of College Studies (DCS)

 The probationary period is lifted if the student succeeds in all courses for the following two semesters.

-If, at the end of a semester, the results of a student of the preparatory year are such that the Director of College Programs judges that he will not be able, with a reasonable course load, to complete his studies within the prescribed time, the Faculty Board can declare that this student is in a situation of semester failure.
+If, at the end of a semester, the results of a student of the preparatory year are such that the Director of College Programs judges that he will not be able, with a reasonable course load, to complete his studies within the prescribed time, the Faculty Council can declare that this student is in a situation of semester failure.

 At the discretion of the Commandant of RMC Saint Jean, the student in this situation may resume the semester.
 If the student does not receive permission from the Commandant, he is definitely excluded from the ROTP.